jibbo/homebot/README.md

-# Homebot - the telegram bot for homes
+# Homebot - the telegram bot for houses

-An extensible telegram bot built for 🏡 with ❤️
+An extensible telegram bot built for the 🏡 with ❤️

 // TODO.

 ### Next features
 In no particular order:

-- Localization
+- NLP
 - Admin Module to add or remove users from using some modules
 - Automatic `my_module` folder scanning to load scripts